Due Diligence

 Example -- owner overpaid:

 Why it matters: Owner comp normalization can swing EBITDA by $100K-$300K in either direction on a typical deal.
-This could be the largest single adjustment in the report.
+This is often the largest single adjustment in the report.

 One-Time and Non-Recurring Expenses